 - The Capresso 565 looks better, the modern-looking, fashionable design is imparted by the stainless steel color.
 The 560 come in two colors black and brushed silver;

-- The heavy duty body, the commercial grade steel conical burrs, and the low grinding speed make the Infinity 565 the most quiet grinder on the market, whereas the 560 is very close behind.
+- The heavy duty body, the commercial grade steel conical burrs, and the low grinding speed make the Infinity 565 the quietest grinder on the market, whereas the 560 is very close behind.

 - The 560 grinder weighs less;